OWASP/owasp-istg/src/02_framework/device_model.md

 - **User interfaces (human-to-machine):** In contrast to all other above-mentioned interfaces, user interfaces are not utilized to establish a connection between two machines.
 Instead, their purpose is to allow interactions between device-internal elements and a user.
 These interactions can either be based on a physical connection, e.g., in case of a touch display, or wireless connections, e.g., in case of a camera or microphone.

-  *Examples: touch display, camera, microphone*
+  *Examples: touch display, camera, microphone, local web application (hosted on the device)*